DTG Printing vs DTF Printing: Which of These 2 Technologies Best Suits Your Business?

 Now, assume that you aim to target a $80 profit per hour, you will need a $6.67 profit per light coloured shirt.
 So how much should you sell it for?
 It’s simple math, really.

-Cost Per Shirt | Own DTG Printer |
+Cost Per Shirt | Outsource Gangsheet |

 ---|---|

-Blank T-shirt | $3.60 |
+Blank T-Shirt | $3.60 |

-Maintainence | $0.25 |
+Maintenance | $0.25 |

 Equipment | $1.15 |

-Materials (Inks, Pre-treatment) | $3 |
+Materials (Inks, Pre-treatment | $3 |

 TOTAL COST | $8.00 |